c-sanders/AutoconfMacro-BisonSkeleton/README_GNU_Autotools.md

 #### 2.2.1) Package maintainer.

 Recall in Code listing no. 1 that the language for the plugins was set to python.
 If a Package maintainer wanted to change it to another language, then they would need to change the macro.
-What if the Package maintainer could pass the desired plugin language as an argument, when they invoked the macro from the ```configure.ac``` file?
+But what if the Package maintainer could pass the desired plugin language as an argument, when they invoked the macro from the ```configure.ac``` file?
 That is, something like the following;

 ```
 AX_TEST_MACRO(["java"])